 4 Point Inspection System is the most common and widely used fabric quality inspection system for all types of fabrics in the textile and apparel industry.

-4 Point inspection procedure for fabrics, criteria for giving penalty points for fabric defects and calculation method of total points in an inspected fabric roll is explained in this article.
-(If don't know basics of 4 point inspection system, I would suggest you read that article first.)
+4 Point inspection procedure for fabrics, criteria for giving penalty points for fabric defects, and calculation method of total points in an inspected fabric roll are explained in this article.
+To learn about the basics of the 4-point inspection system, I suggest you read that article first.

 Now the question is that -